awi-esc/ModelWeights.jl/docs/src/getting-started.md

     - `models`: List of models or individual model members, e.g. ["AWI-CM-1-1-MR"].
 All filenames must contain at least one of the given strings + "_".
 The underscore is important since some models have names that are substrings of other models, e.g. "CNRM-CM5" and "CNRM-CM5-C2".

-    - `subdirs`: If given, data will be loaded only from subdirectories of the given base\_dir that contain any of the provided values in their name.
-This is recommended when there are many subdirectories for a specific variable  within base\_dir and you only want data from a specific one (e.g. of a certain date, given that the date is included in the name of the directory).
+    - `base_subdirs`: If there is one directory for each climate variable (dir\_per\_var=true), you can use this argument to subset the considered subdirectories: if given, the data will be loaded only from subdirectories of the given base\_dir that contain any of the provided values in `base_subdirs` in their name.
+That is, it's not necessary to specify full directory names here, parts of it are sufficient.